 NRA Instructor Basic Rifle Shooting (IBRS)

-IBRS is a 10 hour course teaching the knowledge, skills, and attitude essential to organizing, promoting, and teaching the NRA BRS course.
-IBRS is presented in two parts, Basic Instructor Training (BIT) & discipline specific instructor training.
-Course covers NRA policies & procedures, basic public speaking skills, confidence & competence, learning objectives, training methodology, teaching philosophy, use of training teams, training aids, organizing a course, budgeting, preparing to teach, evaluating & improving performance of new shooters.
+IBRS is a 10-hour course teaching the knowledge, skills, and attitude essential to organizing, promoting, and teaching the NRA BRS course.
+IBRS is presented in two parts, Basic Instructor Training (BIT) & discipline-specific instructor training.
+The course covers NRA policies & procedures, basic public speaking skills, confidence & competence, learning objectives, training methodology, teaching philosophy, use of training teams, training aids, organizing a course, budgeting, preparing to teach, evaluating & improving the performance of new shooters.

 Instructor Candidates (IC) must be experienced shooters that possess and demonstrate a solid background in firearm safety, handling skills, & shooting skills acquired through previous firearms training and/or shooting experience.
 In addition, IC must be intimately familiar with various rifle action types.
 IC demonstrates previous experience, organizational, & teaching skills via pre-course qualification, practical exercises in course, & instructor written exams.
 IC takes turns working in teams, teaching actual portions of the BRS course to other ICs role-playing as basic students.
 IC will receive the NRA Trainer’s Guide, IC Packet (lesson plans to prepare you to teach), and BR’s student course packet.